mlbvncs/Login/README.md

 # Login
-Full Stack project that shows uma página de cadastro/login using Python (Flask) and HTML
+Full Stack project that shows a registration/login page using Python (Flask) and HTML